Client/Contractual Privacy Notice

 This privacy notice was last updated on 14 May 2018.

-If you have want to exercise any of the above rights please email our Data Protection Officer at email@example.com or Data Protection Officer, Turquoise International, 2 Lambeth Hill, London EC4V 4GG.
+If you want to exercise any of the above rights our Data Protection Officer can be contacted via email at firstname.lastname@example.org or by post at our registered address shown above.

 You also have the right to make a complaint to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues, at any time.
 The ICO’s contact details are as follows: